Nolan enjoys hiking in the Colorado backcountry when possible to practice drone and landscape photography.

-A relatively new radio-based messaging device called GoTenna has caught the attention of preppers, survivalists, and outdoor adventurers who may want some kind of off-grid messaging system to use when cell towers and landlines fail or are nowhere nearby.
+A radio-based messaging device called GoTenna has caught the attention of preppers, survivalists, and outdoor adventurers who may need to use off-grid messaging when cell towers and landlines aren't available.

-The GoTenna is the product of a crowdfunding campaign and is designed to offer those who buy a pair of the devices the ability to communicate with each other up to four miles (possibly more in some cases,) when there is no cell phone service or when cell towers are jammed with too many calls, such as often happens at large outdoor events when too many people are using their phones.
+GoTenna is the product of a crowdfunding campaign and is designed to facilitate communication for up to four miles (possibly more in some cases) even when there is no cell phone service.
+It should also work when cell towers are jammed with too many calls, such as often happens at large outdoor events when too many people are using their phones.

 How Does GoTenna Work?

-This sounds like something that preppers or survivalists might find useful when "doomsday" happens and all the cellular towers go dark but there are some disadvantages to the device that preppers and survivalists may want to consider before forking out $200 for the pair.
-This article will examine the usefulness of the GoTenna for survivalists, preppers, and those who venture into the backcountry.
+This sounds like something that preppers or survivalists might find useful when "doomsday" happens and all the cellular towers go dark, but there are some disadvantages to the device that preppers and survivalists may want to consider before forking out $200 for the pair.
+This article will examine the usefulness of GoTenna for those who venture into the backcountry.